 Expats moving to Nice will find themselves in the centre of the French Riviera, between Cannes and Monaco, a place where beauty has inspired artists and drawn visitors for centuries.
-Considered the central hub of the region, Nice is not the quiet town that many may imagine, but rather one of the largest cities in France.
-The metropolis continues to grow more cosmopolitan each year in its nightlife and shopping options.
+Considered the central hub of the region, Nice is not quite the quiet town that many may imagine, but rather one of the largest cities in France.
+The metropolis continues to become more cosmopolitan each year in terms of both its nightlife and shopping options.

 Most expats moving to or living in Nice are middle-aged or retired.
-Still, a significant number of twenty-somethings do come to the city to study or work in the tourism industry.
-The economy is generally strong and the unemployment rate is low, making it an appealing prospect for those looking to work in France.
+Still, a significant number of 20-somethings do come to the city to study or work in the tourism industry.
+The economy is robust and the unemployment rate is low, making it an appealing prospect for those looking to work in France.
 Expats can easily find jobs in the service and hospitality industries, especially if they know the local language.

-Furthermore, the region’s diverse natural beauty draws expats from many of the world's most alluring capitals.
+Furthermore, the region’s diverse natural beauty draws wealthy expats from across the globe.
 The ocean is 10 minutes from the city centre and the mountains are just a short bus ride away.
 It follows that young and old expats alike can take advantage of the beautiful surroundings and outdoor activities.
 From mountain climbing to windsurfing, there’s always something for expats to do at any time of the year.

 Securing accommodation in Nice may not be as easy as finding a job in one of the seasonally oriented industries.
-The city is set up to cater more for tourists searching for vacation rentals than expats looking to solidify a long-term living arrangement.
+The city is set up to cater more for tourists so holiday rentals are easier to find than long-term rental accommodation that is sought by expats..
 Apartments can be pricey in the centre of town, particularly near the port and the old city, prime areas due to their proximity to both the water and the city’s nightlife.
 Alternatively, some of the suburbs that are farther away from the centre offer more affordable housing in quiet but charming neighbourhoods.
-For the young and financially endowed the Old Town, an area in the centre of the city, is the place to be.
+For the young and financially endowed the Old Town, an area in the centre of the city is the place to be.